 Learning Outcomes.
-To achieve this unit a learner must: Assessment Criteria: Assessment of these outcomes demonstrates the learner can: 1.Understand the causes and effects of Type 2 Diabetes 1.1 Discuss the reasons for increase in Type2 Diabetes in the population1.2 Explain the signs and symptoms of Type2 Diabetes 2.
-Examine the clinical investigations associated with diagnosis of Type 2 Diabetes 2.1 Compare and contrast the clinical investigations associated with diagnosis of Type 2 Diabetes 3.
-Examine the treatment and support available for service users with Type 2 Diabetes 3.1 Explain the Treatment and support available for service users when initially diagnosed with Type 2 Diabetes 3.2 Discuss the common complications associated with Type 2 Diabetes

-3.2 Explain the treatment and support

-available for service users with long term

-complications of Type 2 Diabetes.
+To achieve this unit a learner must be able to: essment Criteria: Assessment of these outcomes nonstrates a learner can: 1.
+Understand the causes and effects of Type 2 Diabetes 1.1 Discuss the reasons for the increase in Type 2 Diabetes in the population 1.2 Explain the signs and symptoms of Type 2 Diabetes.
+2. Examine the clinical investigations associated with diagnosis of Type 2 Diabetes 2.1 Compare and contrast the clinical investigations associated with diagnosis of Type 2 Diabetes.
+3. Examine the treatment and support available for service users with Type 2 3.1 Explain the treatment and support available for service users when initially diagnosed with Type 2 Diabetes.
+Diabetes 3.2 Discuss the common complications associated with Type 2 Diabetes.
+3.3 Explain the treatment and support available for service users with long-term complications of Type 2 Diabetes.